systemslab/popper-paper/paper/paper.md

 repeatability will be very difficult to achieve.
 Recent empirical studies in computer systems [@hoefler_scientific_2015 ;
-@collberg_repeatability_2015] have brought attention to the main issues that permeate the current practice of our research communities.
-We don't aim at perfect repeatability but to minimize the issues we face and to have a common language that can be used while collaborating to fix all these reproducibility issues.
+@collberg_repeatability_2015] have brought attention to the main issues that permeate the current practice of our research communities, where scenarios like the lack of information on how a particular package was compiled, or which statistical functions were used make it difficult to reproduce or even interpret results.
+We don't aim at perfect repeatability but to minimize issues that we currently face and to have a common language that can be used while collaborating to fix all these type of reproducibility issues.

 ## Drawing the line between packaging and deployment